Heads Up! The 2020 list of Best Winery Websites is now out. Check it out here.

 The Cuvaison website is a stunner.
 There just so much that the site does well: Amazing photography, a warm color scheme, subtle loading animations, elegant content spacing with some asymmetry (a key design trend in 2019).
 The positioning of the menu on the side of the website works well, with elegant font-choice throughout.
 Definitely one of our favorite winery websites.

 The website for Charbono is not your traditional website at all, but rather a storytelling experience with excellent use of video and photo.It’s a one page production that feels more like a mini-documentary than a website… and the credits at the bottom drive this point home.
 Being forced to scroll keeps the attention on the story, with details of the winery unfolding in a narrative rather than hidden on multiple different pages of a traditional website.
 The website also proves that you don’t have to have a beautiful vineyard estate for video to work effectively on the site— the candid vineyard imagery conveys the authenticity behind the brand.
-Long-scroll websites like this are definitely going to be more commonly seen in the future, and we couldn’t be happier about it.
+Long-scroll websites like this are definitely going to be more common in the future, and we couldn’t be happier about it.

 The Garden Creek Vineyard website is a standout not for the excellent imagery and fonts (both beautiful), but for the concept behind the copywriting.
 The website is entirely told in the voice of the winemakers, as an interview-style narrative.
 It’s a breath of fresh air that immediately makes you feel like you’ve known Karin and Justin (the winemakers) for a long time.